 Located in Barnard Hall next to the Strand Union Building, the Center for Biofilm Engineering comprises more than 20,000 square feet, and includes offices and conference rooms for faculty, staff, and students; a computer lab; and 13 fully equipped research laboratories.
-The full-time CBE Technical Operations Manager oversees the research laboratories, provides one-on-one training for students, ensures safe laboratory practices, and maintains equipment.
-State-of-the-art instruments and equipment are available for use by all CBE faculty, staff, and students.
 General use areas include an analytical instrument lab, a microbiology lab with media preparation area and autoclaves, and a general molecular area with two thermocyclers, a gel running and imaging station, and spectrophotometers for nucleic acid quantification, as well as an isolated radioactive isotope lab.
-Facilities of particular note are described below.
+See below for a comprehensive list of shared equipment available.

-The microscopy facilities are coordinated by the Microscopy Facilities Manager who maintains the equipment and trains and assists research staff and students in capturing images of in situ biofilms via optical microscopy and fluorescent confocal microscopy.
-The microscopy facilities include three separate laboratories—the Optical Microscopy Lab, the Confocal Microscopy Lab, and the Microscope Resource Room and Digital Imaging Lab—which are detailed below.
+The microscopy and chemical imaging facilities are coordinated by the Microscopy Facilities Manager who maintains the equipment and trains and assists research staff and students in capturing images of in situ biofilms via optical microscopy, fluorescent and Raman confocal microscopy.
+The microscopy facilities include four separate laboratories—the Optical Microscopy Lab, the Confocal Microscopy Lab, the Chemical Imaging Lab, and the Microscope Resource Room and Digital Imaging Lab—which are detailed below.

 The CSLM is capable of imaging biofilms on opaque surfaces, so a wide variety of materials can be used in the experimental flow cells.
 As biofilm formation proceeds in an experiment, representative areas of the colonized surface are scanned with the use of the automatic stage.
 Digital data is collected from sequential scans, and stored data can be viewed in the x, y, z coordinates to yield a 3-dimensional image of the biofilm architecture.
 Quantitative and qualitative information about biofilm architecture can be retrieved easily from examination of CSLM data, in both the x-y and x-z planes, and the existence or absence of structural features, such as microcolonies and water channels, can be determined.

-- The Microscope Resource Room / Digital Imaging Lab is where CBE researchers examine and reconstruct the stacks of collected image data using our image analysis software.
+The Microscope Resource Room / Digital Imaging Lab is where CBE researchers examine and reconstruct the stacks of image data they have collected using our image analysis software.
 For quantitative analysis, such as intensity or particle-size measurements, we use Universal Imaging Corporation’s MetaMorph software.
-We use Bitplane’s Imaris software for computer-intensive data analysis like particle tracking and for qualitative analysis—for example, putting together a stack of 200 red and green flat images, to get a 3-dimensional image of a biofilm microcolony that can be rotated in space and examined from every angle.
-The lab consists of three dedicated computers, SCSI drives for storing large files, CD and DVD burners and readers, and a color printer.
+We use Bitplane’s Imaris software for computer-intensive data analysis like particle tracking and for qualitative analysis—for example, putting together a stack of 200 red and green flat images to get a 3-dimensional image of a biofilm microcolony that can be rotated in space and examined from every angle.
+The lab consists of three dedicated computers, a server for storing large files, CD and DVD burners and readers, and a color printer.
 In addition to providing CBE students, staff, and researchers with an imaging workplace, the resource room gives us a place to hold group tutorials and WebEx group software training sessions.

 Mass Spectrometry Facility

 In 2005 an equipment grant was awarded for an Environmental and Biofilm Mass Spectrometry Facility through the Department of Defense University Research Instrumentation Program (DURIP).
-The grant funded the acquisition of an Agilent 1100 series high performance liquid chromatography system with autosampler and fraction collector, an Agilent SL ion trap mass spectrometer, and an Agilent 6890 gas chromatograph with electron capture detector, flame ionization detector, and 5973 inert mass spectrometer.
+The grant funded the acquisition of an Agilent 1100 series high performance liquid chromatography system with autosampler and fraction collector, an Agilent SL ion trap mass spectrometer, and an Agilent 6890 gas chromatograph (GC) with electron capture detector, flame ionization detector, and 5973 inert mass spectrometer.
 Since then, an Agilent 7500ce inductively coupled plasma mass spectrometer with autosampler, liquid, and gas chromatographic capabilities have been added as well as an additional Agilent 1100 series high performance liquid chromatography system with autosampler and an Agilent 6890 GC with autosampler and flame ionization detector.
 The chromatographs and mass spectrometers are very well suited for unknown compound identification and high sensitivity speciation measurements of organic and inorganic compounds; this equipment enhances the CBE’s research capabilities significantly.
 The Environmental and Biofilm Mass Spectrometry Facility is operated as a user facility and allows access for academic and non-academic researchers.

 Specialized CBE Laboratories

-The Ecology/Physiology Laboratory lead by Dr. Matthew Fields has general microbiology equipment, anaerobic gassing stations, Shimadzu UV-VIS spectrophotometer, biofilm reactors, protein and DNA electrophoresis, Qbit fluorometer, 2 PCR machines (96-well), incubators, laminar/fume hoods, microcentrifuges, table-top centrifuges, and a microcapillary gas chromatograph with dual TCDs.
-The lab also has a light-cycle controlled photo-incubator as well as photo-bioreactors for the cultivation of algae and diatoms, and the lab maintains one -20C freezer and a -70C freezer for sample storage.
+The Ecology/Physiology Laboratory headed by Dr. Matthew Fields has general microbiology equipment, anaerobic gassing stations in two lab spaces, Shimadzu UV-VIS spectrophotometer, Ultra-Centrifuge, Anaerobic Chamber, biofilm reactors, protein and DNA electrophoresis, Qubit fluorometer, two Eppendorf Mastercylcers, incubators, laminar/fume hoods, microcentrifuges, table-top centrifuges, and a microcapillary gas chromatograph with dual TCDs.
+The lab has two light-cycle controlled photo-incubators as well as photo-bioreactors for the cultivation of algae and diatoms, and maintains two -20°C freezers and three -70°C freezers for sample storage.
 Additionally, the lab has a large capacity refrigerated incubator (5-70°C) for temperature critical studies.

 Medical Biofilm Laboratory

-The Medical Biofilm Laboratory (MBL) has earned a reputation for being a university lab that responds quickly to real world needs in the area of health care as it relates to biofilms.
-Dr. Garth James (PhD, microbiology), Randy Hiebert (MS, chemical engineering), and Dr. Elinor Pulcini (PhD, microbiology) have been the innovative leaders and managers of this respected, flexible, and adaptable lab group.
-The MBL team also includes three full- time research scientists, two technicians, one graduate student, and two undergraduate research assistants.
+The Medical Biofilm Laboratory (MBL) has earned a reputation for being a university lab that focuses on industrially relevant medical research in the area of health care as it relates to biofilms.
+Dr. Garth James (PhD, microbiology), Randy Hiebert (MS, chemical engineering), and Dr. Elinor Pulcini (PhD, microbiology) have been the innovativeleaders and managers of this respected, flexible, and adaptable lab group.
+The MBL team also includes a full-time research professor, three technicians, and one undergraduate research assistant.

 Standardized Biofilm Methods Laboratory

 The Standardized Biofilm Methods Laboratory (SBML) was designed to meet research and industry needs for standard analytical methods to evaluate innovative biofilm control technologies.
-SBML staff and students develop, refine, and publish quantitative methods for growing, treating, sampling, and analyzing biofilm bacteria.
+SBML staff and students develop, validate, and publish quantitative methods for growing, treating, sampling, and analyzing biofilm bacteria.
 The SBML members work with international standard setting organizations ( ASTM International, IBRG, and OECD) on the approval of biofilm methods by the standard setting community.
-Under a contract with the U.S. Environmental Protection Agency (EPA), the SBML conducts laboratory research to support the development and standardization of test methods for measuring the performance of antimicrobial products—including those for biofilm bacteria.
+Under a contract with the U.S. Environmental Protection Agency (EPA), the SBML provides statistical services relevant to the EPA's Office of Pesticide Programs Microbiology Laboratory Branch to assess the performance of antimicrobial test methods—including those for biofilm bacteria.
 The SBML received funding from the Burroughs Wellcome Foundation to develop a method for assessing the prevention of biofilm on surface modified urinary catheters.
-In addition, they conduct applied and fundamental research experiments and develop testing protocols.
-Methods include: design of reactor systems to simulate industrial/medical systems; growing biofilm and quantifying cell numbers and activity; testing the efficacy of chemical constituents against biofilms; and microscopy and image analysis of biofilms.
+In addition, they conduct applied and fundamental research experiments and develop testing protocols for product specific applications.
+Methods include: design of reactor systems to simulate industrial/medical systems; growing biofilm and quantifying microbial abundances and activity; testing the efficacy of chemical constituents against biofilms; and microscopy and image analysis of biofilms.
 SBML staff offer customized biofilm methods training workshops for CBE students, collaborators, and industry clients.

 Microbial Ecology and Biogeochemistry Laboratory

-Research in the Microbial Ecology and Biogeochemistry Laboratory lies at the intersection of microbial and ecosystem ecology and uses a combination of field and laboratory studies, as well as approaches ranging from the single-cell to the community level.
+Research in the Microbial Ecology and Biogeochemistry Laboratory (www.foremanresearchgroup.com) lies at the intersection of microbial and ecosystem ecology and uses a combination of field and laboratory studies, as well as approaches ranging from the single-cell to the community level.
 Staff in this lab are interested in understanding how the environment controls the composition of microbial communities and how, in turn, those microbes regulate whole ecosystem processes such as nutrient and organic matter cycling.
 Ongoing research examines carbon flux through microbial communities, with the long-term goal of improving predictions of carbon fate (metabolism to CO2, sequestration into biomass, long-term storage in ice) in the context of a changing environment.
-Additionally, they are interested in physiological adaptations to life in icy environments.
-Regardless of the environment, the group employs microbiological, limnological, biochemical and molecular biology approaches to investigate fundamental processes carried out by microbes.
+Additionally, they are interested in physiological adaptations to life in extreme environments, as extremophiles are natural resources for the discovery of pigments, biosurfactants, novel enzymes and other bioactive compounds of industrial relevance.